pytorch/serve/examples/Huggingface_Largemodels/Readme.md

-# Loading large Huggingface models with contrained resources using accelerate
+# Loading large Huggingface models with constrained resources using accelerate

 This document briefs on serving large HG models with limited resource using accelerate.
 This option can be activated with `low_cpu_mem_usage=True`.
 The model is first created on the Meta device (with empty weights) and the state dict is then loaded inside it (shard by shard in the case of a sharded checkpoint).